Trekking in Nepal is sure to give you a superb experience. From mountaineering, trekking, to jungle safari you can do many things in Nepal.

 - Cell phone

-Hope our list helped you with planning your trek in Nepal.
+We hope these tips helped you plan for your treks.
 We wish you all the best for your adventure in Nepal!